Alpenglow88/oTTo/docs/cheatsheets/gems.md

 This has been used to declare the Firefox driver in the [browser_driver.rb](features/support/browser_drivers.rb) and at present does not need any further attention, but if you want to know more, check out the link in the Gem name

 # **[Mail](https://github.com/mikel/mail)**
 This is a pretty powerful Gem that deals with emails.
-Currently OTTO does have the capacity to email reports after test runs and this usage can be seen [here](lib/email_reports.rb).
+Currently oTTo does have the capacity to email reports after test runs and this usage can be seen [here](lib/email_reports.rb).
 However, this is not perfect and unless you know about how email works it is best to leave this alone, or dive into the Gem name link and the internet to learn more!

 # **[Rake](https://github.com/ruby/rake)**
 Rake is way of defining tasks in Ruby in order to allow the user to call them later without having to repeat code.
 This is what can be seen as a `Task-Manager`.

-There is a lot of good information in the official docs (Gem name link) but some basic usage useful for OTTO are listed below or you ca checkout the [Rakefile](Rakefile).
+There is a lot of good information in the official docs (Gem name link) but some basic usage useful for oTTo are listed below or you ca checkout the [Rakefile](Rakefile).

 ```ruby
 desc 'Run a prebuilt Ruby script'